algroege/NITCam/README.md

-This Project builds an Matlab C++ Interface based on a custom NITCam class that uses the NIT Library
+This Project builds a Matlab C++ Interface based on a custom NITCam class that uses the NIT Library

 Required Files:
 NITLibrary_x64.dll and